I used to walk on the beach. I was used to seeing black swans on the lake.

 You will be used to eating chillies soon.

-I was used to seeing swans on the harbour.
+I was used to seeing black swans on the lake and then one day they vanished.

 We sometimes replace ‘be’ with ‘get’.